 Children with special educational needs (SEN) and disabilities can face additional safeguarding challenges.
-Governing bodies and proprietors should ensure their child protection policy reflects the fact that additional barriers can exist when recognising abuse
+Governing bodies and proprietors should ensure their child protection policy reflects the fact that additional barriers can exist when recognising abuse and neglect in this group of children.
+These can include:

-- assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration; - the potential for children with SEN and disabilities being disproportionately impacted by behaviours such as bullying, without outwardly showing any signs; and - communication barriers and difficulties in overcoming these barriers
+• assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration;

+• the potential for children with SEN and disabilities being disproportionately impacted by behaviours such as bullying, without outwardly showing any signs; and c) Bullying

+· communication barriers and difficulties in overcoming these barriers